Applicable exemption (exclusion) amount:

 - administrative expenses (commonly, commissions paid to personal representatives, court costs and reasonable legal fees),

 - claims against the estate (i.e., decedent’s debts), and

 Many states impose their own estate taxes on deceased citizens of their states and on people who own property within the state when they die.

-However, the new estate tax rules do not allow any credit for state estate tax paid.
-Some states reacted to this by eliminating their estate tax all together (examples include Texas, Florida, Ohio, Kansas, Oklahoma, and 26 others as of 2015).
-Other states continue to impose an estate tax, with exemption amounts ranging from $675,000 to $2,000,000 or more.
-The rates in virtually all cases remained in accordance with the former federal rules for the state death tax credit.
+However, the current estate tax rules do not allow credit for state estate tax paid.
+Most states reacted to this by eliminating their estate tax.
+Other states continue to impose an estate tax, with exemption amounts that vary widely, but are no less than $1,000,000 in any state.

-For example, New Jersey, as is typical of many states, has historically imposed what is called a “pick-up” estate tax: a state tax that equaled the maximum available federal credit against state estate taxes.
+For example, New York, as is typical of many states, had historically imposed what is called a “pick-up” estate tax: a state tax that equaled the maximum available federal credit against state estate taxes.
 So, there was traditionally no additional tax that was actually paid by the estate.
-New Jersey simply split the total estate tax revenue with the federal government.
-However, New Jersey froze its credit at the level the federal government used prior to 2000; i.e., at $675,000.
-Accordingly, since the two systems are no longer in sync with each other, New Jersey estates of more than $675,000 will have state estate taxes even though they are not subject to the federal estate tax.
-The rates imposed by New Jersey are the same as the above chart (with the first $675,000 being exempt).
+New York simply split the total estate tax revenue with the federal government.
+However, New York initially froze its credit at $1,000,000.
+In a series of increases since, the New York state estate tax exemption has been increased to $5,000,000 as of 2017 and indexed for inflation after that year.
+The state maximum estate tax rate is 16%, as opposed to the 40% of the federal estate tax.